 Colin Ellwood JOINT ARTISTIC DIRECTOR

-For Presence Theatre Colin created and co-led the Performance of Directing workshops at Rose Buford and the workshops and discussion sessions at Dreams Before Dawn Festival in Paris.
+For Presence Theatre Colin coordinates the regular actors' play reading group sessions and created and co-led the Performance of Directing workshops at Rose Buford and the workshops and discussion sessions at Dreams Before Dawn Festival in Paris.

 Caitlin McLeod ARTISTIC ASSOCIATE